 “AVI-SPL helped us build a system that already had expansion designed into it,” says Hope.

-During the construction process it became clear that the design requirements for technology would continue to evolve right up to opening.
+During the construction process, it became clear that the design requirements for technology would continue to evolve right up to the opening.
 To support these changes, the AV team worked hand in hand with management.

 AVI-SPL was an integral part of the team and was able to deliver a fully functional system to meet or exceed the owners’ requirements.
 It was a fully collaborative effort, one where AVI-SPL was a trusted part of the construction team.

 “The partnership been great,” Hope says of working with AVI-SPL.
 “They have the knowledge of the technology that’s available and how to integrate it.
 Anytime I have a question, everybody is very helpful.”